ryardley/ts-bus/README.md

 }>()("task.label.updated");
 ```

-Notice we need to call the curried function to create the event creator this is because it is [the only way we can allow effective discriminated unions](https://github.com/ryardley/ts-bus/issues/9).
+Notice `createEventDefinition()` will often be called with out a runtime check argument and it returns a function that accepts the event type as an argument.
+Whilst possibly a tiny bit awkward, this is done because it is [the only way we can allow effective discriminated unions](https://github.com/ryardley/ts-bus/issues/9).
+See [switching on events](#switching-on-events-and-discriminated-unions).

 ### Runtime payload checking